michaelmelanson/pinhole/README.md

 Some view components, such as buttons and input fields, have events for when they are clicked or modified.
 When these events occur, the client will send an **`Action`** message to the server.

+Actions are used in Pinhole whenever you would use a POST, PUT, PATCH, DELETE request in HTTP.
+URL navigations are used whenever you would use a GET request in HTTP.

 ### State management

 #### Connection state